 Consider whether the scanner can be carried in a wearable or mounted holster, on a lanyard, or similar.
 A scanner that is light or small may be beneficial, as will a range of carrying accessories (eg holsters or lanyards).
 Long battery life, is another advantage, and you should consider whether the scanner is compatible with the operating system of the hardware that the operator will be using.

-We’ve found that the Socket CHS 7Ci and Socket CHS 7Xi work well for these applications.
-Both are very lightweight with long battery life, and can be worn on a lanyard.
-Many other bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but the Socket scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.
+We’ve found that the Opticon OPN-2006, Socket CHS 7Ci and Socket CHS 7Xi work well for these applications.
+All are very lightweight with long battery life, and can be worn on a lanyard.
+Many bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but these scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.

 At a stationary workstation

 For static applications like packing or some goods in workflows, carrying the scanner is not a limiting factor, and proximity to the workstation is unlikely to change drastically.
 A scanner with a cabled connection is a good choice for reliable connectivity and fast scanning speeds.
 Consider scanners with other features like cradle mounts and constant scan modes which optimize the scanner for hands-free, high throughput scanning.